PraveenB-XR/ArchiMech_LBXR/README.md

 # ArchiMech_LBXR
 This Project Focus on VR and it deals with the archiViz tour and Mechanical area simulations.
-So as a Tour we can Explore what are all the VR tech can be utilized in Both AEC Field and Indurstial Field.
+So as a Tour, we can Explore what are all the VR tech that can be utilized in Both AEC Field and Industrial Field.
+The Projects Status on June  2023 "WIP"